one10/chrome-auto-loop/README.txt

 browser to also load all images, JS, CSS, etc., making it more realistic than, say, curl or ab.

+NB: need to disable cache to ensure pages are really fetched every time

 ================
 Install
 ================